-The MKIV is known for breaking records both at home and abroad.
-It only ran in two races: the Sebring and the 24 Hours of Le Mans – the most prestigious race events in all of motorsport.
+The origins of the Ford’s GT40 MKIV is marred by tragedy.
+It began in 1966 with the J-Car just after LeMans.
+Ken Miles was test driving the car when it crashed on an embankment, bursting into flames.
+The rest is heavy-hearted history.
+There were only 10 made, only half of which ever actually raced.
+However, the MKIV is known for breaking records both at home and abroad.
+It only ran in two races: the Sebring 12 Hours and the 24 Hours of Le Mans – the most prestigious race events in all of motorsport.
 It won both.

-Other modifications were made as well.
-A NASCAR-style, steel-tube roll cage was added as a direct result of beloved racer Ken Miles’ tragic and ultimately fatal accident.
-Though it was significantly safer, the roll cage was incredibly heavy.
+This particular beauty, the red MKIV #1, was on the J5 Chassis.
+Despite its skilled drivers Dan Gurney and A.J.
+Foyt, the red #1 was written off and thought to be least likely to win.
 To top it off, driver Dan Gurney was 6′ 4″ – too tall to fit in the standard GT40.
-So, the team built the car body around him, lowering the position of the driver’s seat and making a “bubble” shaped piece for the roof of the car This would become known as the “Gurney Bubble” and would be applied to all MKIVs.
+So, the team built the car body around him, lowering the position of the driver’s seat and making a “bubble” shaped piece for the roof of the car This would become forever known as the “Gurney Bubble”.

 Dan Gurney often complained about its weight.
 It was a massive 600 pounds heavier than their archrival, the Ferrari 330 P4.
 During practice at Le Mans in 1967, Gurney developed a strategy in an effort to preserve the brakes – highly stressed under the additional weight of the car.
 He backed completely off the throttle several hundred yards before the approach to the Mulsanne hairpin (a well-known high-crash zone) virtually coasting into the braking area.
 This technique (also adopted by his co-driver A.J.
 Foyt) saved the brakes but increased the car’s recorded lap times.
 Looking on, the Ford team feared that Gurney and Foyt, in their efforts to compromise on chassis settings, had hopelessly “dialed out” their car.
 However, thanks in part to the car’s incredible aerodynamics, it became the fastest in a straight line that year, topping out at an exceptional 212 mph on the 3.6-mile Mulsanne Straight.